javimartd/the-guardian-v2/README.md

 This repository is created for the purpose of acting as a template project for any Android application.
 In addition, it is also used to test different libraries and releases in the Android ecosystem.

 This app allows you to read the latest news in the world thanks to the API provided by the [The Guardian](https://www.theguardian.com/uk).
-You can check all the information about how to use it [here](https://open-platform.theguardian.com/).
+You can read how to use it [here](https://open-platform.theguardian.com/).

 <img src = "https://github.com/javimartd/the-guardian-v2/blob/main/screenshots/pixel8_home.png" width ="200" />